ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Shells.md

 http-server -p 8888
 ```

-This will run a simple bash server that you can send commands to over the network.
+This will run a simple webserver, spawned in its own process.

 ```bash|{type:'command', shell: 'bash', spawn: true}
 ./server.sh
 ```

-In a new terminal window, run:
+To see what's being served, in a new terminal window, run:

 ```bash|{type:'command'}
 wget -qO- localhost:8888